aws-samples/amazon-ec2-image-builder-samples/README.md

 1. The codepipeline-cfn.yml template will create CodeCommit repository and CodePipeline pipeline.
 2. The second template file ib_builder.yml is what you commit to your Git repository.
 When you commit this file, it will launch a 2nd CloudFormation stack that kick-starts EC2 Image Builder pipeline for golden AMI creation.

-These samples demonstrate how to deploy EC2 Image Builder infrastructure to AWS accounts using CloudFormation.

 ## Additional Learning Resources